mlagisz/EcoEvo_societies_list/README.md

 ## 🔖 Background
 Learned societies — professional organizations that unite researchers and academics — play a crucial role in advancing science, fostering collaboration, and supporting professional development.
 Globally, thousands of such societies connect scholars in Ecology and Evolutionary biology (Eco-Evo).
-Yet, no comprehensive or centralised resource currently exists to identity these societies.
+Yet, no comprehensive or centralised resource currently exists to identify these societies.

 ## 🏹 Aims and approach
 This project aims to fill a key gap by systematically collecting and curating basic information on learned societies in Ecology and Evolutionary Biology (Eco-Evo) worldwide.